Milwaukee County divorce representation you deserve

 Contested Versus Uncontested Divorce in Milwaukee

 Divorces in Wisconsin, as in other states, can be either uncontested or contested divorces.
 An uncontested divorce is a case in which the spouses have been able to reach an agreement about all matters pertaining to the dissolution of their marriage.
 For all married couples, this means an agreement about property division, spousal maintenance or alimony, and related matters.
-When there are minor children from the marriage, an uncontested divorce must also include an agreement about child custody and child support.
+When there are minor children from the marriage, an uncontested divorce must also include an agreement about child custody, child support and child relocation.
 A contested divorce is one in which the parties have failed to reach an agreement on one or more issues, and the judge must decide.

 While some states allow uncontested divorces to be granted on a faster timeline than contested divorces, the law does not have a fast-track option for uncontested divorces.
 However, an uncontested divorce can still occur more quickly and cost-efficiently since the parties can file a joint petition for divorce.
 To better understand what would be best for you, contact our experienced Milwaukee divorce lawyers today.